T3chHunt3r/coda/database_security/access_control.md

 <br/>
 For this next pratical, we will go through with installing mysql-server and creating and manipulating users access roles.
 We will use a sample database wchich contains data that a typical business would have, such as customers, products, sales-orders and etc.

-1. Before installing mysql, we will first review what we have learned from the previous section, first we need to create a Superuser account to access our mysql database.
+1. Before installing mysql, if you did not already create a `master` account, we will first review what we have learned from the previous section, first we need to create a Superuser account to access our mysql database.
 It is generally good practice to use non-root accounts when using a linux machine.
 So lets again create a Superuser with `useradd -g sudo -ms /bin/bash master && passwd master`.
 <br/>
 Before we can login to the newly created account, we should set a password for the root account, so do that with `passwd root`.
 After setting both master account's password and root's password, we can login to the master account with `login master`.